EQGW/EQGW.github.io/README.md

 exercises, and for audio files for the lectures.

 However, for now those files will actually be stored on the Google Drive account  fhleqg@gmail.com in folders for each lecture within a folder for each year.
+The lecturers will enabled to put materials there.
 Users reading the webpages can access them using the links in these webpages.

 Joe Felsenstein (felsenst.github.io)